 Points, Lines and Planes are the undefined terms that provide the starting place for geometry or plane geometry.
-One of the easiest sections in CAT quantitative aptitude is points, lines and planes.
-These topics are grouped together since they deal with the portion of Quantitative Aptitude that can be visualized.
+One of the easiest sections in CAT Quantitative Aptitude is points, lines and planes.
+These topics are grouped together since they deal with the portion of Quantitative Aptitude that can be visualised.
 The definition and various properties of points, lines and planes are discussed below.
 Please refer BYJU’S CAT College Predictor tool.

-A point is thought of as a “dot” on a piece of paper can be considered as a point.
+A “dot” on a piece of paper can be considered as a point.
 A point has no length, width, or height.
 It just specifies an exact location.
 It is zero-dimensional.
 The following is a diagram of points A, B, and M.

 A line is one-dimensional, that is, a line has length, but no width or height.
 A line extends forever in both directions.
 A line is uniquely determined by two points.

-The line passing through the points A and B is denoted by
+The line passing through points A and B is denoted by

 A line segment connects two endpoints.
 A line segment with two endpoints, A and B, is denoted by.

 A line segment can also be drawn as part of a line.

-The midpoint of a segment divides the segment into two segments of equal length.
-The diagram below shows the midpoint M of the line segment .
+The midpoint of a segment divides it into two segments of equal length.
+The diagram below shows the midpoint M of the line segment.
 Since M is the midpoint, we know that the lengths AM = MB.

 A ray starts from one endpoint and extends forever in one direction.